Frequently Asked Questions

 Who owns the copyright for works in CrossWorks?

 Authors retain copyright ownership for works submitted to CrossWorks.
-Unless otherwise indicated, the author of a work is the copyright owner and reserves all rights granted under US Copyright Law.
+Unless transferred or otherwise indicated, the author of a work is the copyright owner and reserves all rights granted under US Copyright Law.
 Please remember that all creative or scholarly works are protected by copyright law regardless of whether or not copyright notice appears on the work.

 { top }